DeboraOliver/Chi-square/README.md

 Overview
 --------

 The Chi-Square test of independence, also called Pearson's chi-square test is used to determine if there is a significant relationship between two nominal (categorical) variables.
-It offers a great advantage once it is a nonparametric statitical procedure that does not require a normal distribution[1].
+It offers a great advantage once it is a nonparametric statistical procedure that does not require a normal distribution[1].
 Thus, the result determines whether the association among variables is statistically significant.

 A short introduction to NYHA and KCCQ
 -----------